Protonk/Image-Grab/README.md

 - Does what it says on the tin.
 Imgur only loads a certain number of thumbnails for large galleries, but the links to the remainder are in the page source.
 Simple, requires the XML library.

+##### getimgur-script

+- Sample shell script accepting urls as arguments on the command line.
+Some minimal checking for duplicate file names done.

 #### commons-grab.R

 - Less simple.
 Basically done.
 Grabs categories from Wikimedia Commons.
 Uses rjson.
 Mediawiki API provides the full resolution URL if you ask nicely, so no fiddling about w/ XML.
 Comes with an argument to exclude very high res photos, defines as the top 10% in size for a given category.